lynnlangit/gcp-for-bioinformatics/README.md

 ## Why should I use a public cloud vendor for bioinformatic analysis?

 - [Nature article: "Cloud computing for genomic data analysis and collaboration"](https://www.nature.com/articles/nrg.2017.113)
-- Being able to run large (or huge) scale analysis jobs when and only when you need to run them
+- Be able to run large (or huge) sized analysis jobs when and only when you need to run them
-- Save time and money and get results faster
+- Save time and money on infrastructre and get results faster

 ## Commonly Asked: "How do I..."